avishreekh/logstop/README.md

 To add a new local property predictor, inherit the `LocalPropertyPredictor` class from `src/predictors/base.py` and implement the `predict` method.
+Then, update the `get_local_property_predictor` method in `src/predictors/base.py` to route to this predictor using a string identifier.

 Please see the `YOLO` class in `src/predictors/object_detectors.py` for an example!